Payment Plans — Quebec

 What to Do If You Owe Taxes to the CRA and Can't Pay in Full

-- Calculate an affordable monthly amount based on your income and expenses.
+- Set a realistic monthly amount based on actual income and expenses, not aspiration.

-- Set up pre-authorized debit (PAD) through My Account for automatic payments.
+- Use pre-authorised debit (PAD) through My Account to automate it.

 What should you NOT do?

-- Don't ignore collection letters — the CRA can garnish your wages, freeze your bank accounts, and seize your assets.
+- Don't ignore collection letters.
+CRA can garnish wages, freeze bank accounts, and seize assets without going to court.

-- Don't miss a payment without calling CRA first — contact them before the due date to renegotiate.
+- Don't miss a payment in silence.
+Call before the due date to renegotiate — the agency will, the system won't.

-- Don't assume a payment plan stops interest — interest at the CRA's prescribed rate keeps growing on the unpaid balance every day.
+- Don't assume a payment plan freezes interest.
+It doesn't — the prescribed rate keeps compounding daily.

-- Don't forget that CRA can offset benefits against your debt — your GST/HST credit or CCB payments may be applied to what you owe.
+- Don't forget that CRA can offset benefits.
+Your GST/HST credit or CCB can be redirected against the balance owing.

 How Quebec differs from federal law